 Helena completed her Honours, Masters and PhD Degrees at the University of Melbourne.
 Throughout her University education she was the recipient of numerous prizes and awards including an Australian Psychological Society Award, and the Dwight Final Year Examination Prize.
 After achieving top position in her Psychology Honours year, Helena was granted an Australian Postgraduate Award Scholarship to complete a PhD.

-Helena has extensive expertise in the treatment of eating disorders, completing a PhD in this area, and having worked in this field since 1995.
+Helena has extensive expertise in the treatment of eating disorders, completing a PhD in this area, and having undertaken work in this field since 1995.
 Following completion of her clinical training, Helena worked for almost 6 years in a specialist eating disorders program in Melbourne where she played a primary role in running the inpatient eating disorders psychology program, as well as co-ordinating an outpatient program for bulimia and binge eating.
 Helena has also worked in a variety of other psychiatric settings, with adolescents and adults presenting with: mood and anxiety issues, stress & trauma-related conditions, psychosomatic symptoms, personality disorders, and a wide range of coping and adjustment issues.
 Helena has a particular interest in assisting adult survivors of childhood abuse (and other forms of adversity), to overcome the enduring impact of these experiences on their day-to-day lives.

 Over the course of her career, Helena has presented at a variety of conferences.
 She has also published a number of pieces of original research, and been involved in a variety of research/teaching roles for Melbourne-based Universities.